 Clause A.1.2 provides indications regarding the content of the generic provisioning MnS notifications when the consumer of these notifications supports the ONAP VES API.
 This content is sent as payload of VES events (see Annex B).

-A.1.1 OpenAPI document "provMnS.yaml"
+A.1.1 OpenAPI document "TS28532_provMnS.yaml"

 openapi: 3.0.1